elephantscale/es-training-new/solr/slides/Extended_Features.md

   * Experiment
   * Download a slide deck from SlideShare.net (when you are logged in)
-  * Get the “More like this” email
+  * Get the "More like this" email
-  * Analyze what's “more like this”
+  * Analyze what's "more like this"
   * Using Solr way:
     - http://wiki.apache.org/solr/MoreLikeThis